78 rpm Record Labels - Columbia

 This is a very interesting test pressing - to me at least!.
 It is "Comes Love" by Benny Goodman and his Orchestra.
 It is a single sided, 10 3/4" record.
 The label shows this as the American Record Corporation of California but this record was commercialized under the Columbia name.
 According to records this was recorded on August 10, 1939.
 On January 1, 1939 the sale of ARC (which owned the rights to the Columbia record line) to CBS was complete and the popular red label "microphone" Columbia series would begin in September 1939.
 From the discography of this new red label series this became the first catalog number - 35201.
 With a matrix number beginning in "LA" that means it was recorded in California and interesting to see they were still using ARC labels for the test pressings.

 With the purchase of ARC by CBS the Columbia name was revitalized and a new "microphone" label was introduced.
 This would endure from 1939-1958.
 Here there are various examples.
 Mostly they go from having three lines of patent dates to two to one.
 However, the first record has a notation "Produced by Master Records, Inc." and the third one notes this as a "Fitch Bandwagon Special" which was a radio show on NBC.
-Other examples include a Hall of Fame Series (introduced in 1956), a Canadian pressing (green), Masterworks (green and blue), two versions of the Sacred Series (purple).
+Other examples include a Hall of Fame Series (introduced in 1956), a Canadian pressing (green), Masterworks (green and blue), a Masterworks example from a special 4 record set call "The Confederacy" from the 1950s, a black and grey series (unknown to me what these are for), and two versions of the Sacred Series (purple).

 Below is a "Columbia Reference Recording" from 1947.